 The 2006 storm season is here!

-This web page/blog served as the reporting outlet for our 2005 storm observing expeditions in the Great Plains.
-The most recent storm observation day entries are listed first, and links to past entries are listed on the left-hand side of this page.
+This web page/blog served as the reporting outlet for our 2005 storm chase expeditions in the Great Plains.
+The most recent storm chase day entries are listed first, and links to past entries are listed on the left-hand side of this page.

 Wednesday, June 15: And so it ends!
 Most everyone has returned home, and it's back to normal life again.
 This season will be one of the most memorable of all, starting out with slim hopes, changing plans and unusual problems - and ending with glowing success.
 The total tornado catches for 2005 are 12, though that number could be higher once I am able to review the video from June 12.